-The Grass River Claims Project (“GRC”) consists of 27 claims totaling 14,873 acres/5980 hectares located 30 km east of the historic town of Snow Lake and 6.5 kilometers east of the Company’s Zoro Lithium Project.
-The GRC hosts 10 pegmatites exposed in outcrop and 7 drill-indicated spodumene-bearing pegmatite dykes.
-(Figure 1).
+The Grass River Claims Project (“GRC”) consists of 29 claims totaling 15,664 acres/6,339 hectares located 30 km east of the historic town of Snow Lake and 6.5 kilometers east of the Company’s Zoro Lithium Project.
+The GRC hosts 10 pegmatites exposed in outcrop and 7 drill-indicated spodumene-bearing pegmatite dykes (Figure 1).
 The Property was acquired by on the ground staking after a review of the geological characteristics of the property.
 The claims were registered with the Manitoba Mining Recorder in the name of Foremost Lithium on January 18, 2022.
 (The property originally consisted of 27 claims and 14,873 acres/6,019 hectares.)

 The bulk of mineral exploration in the Snow Lake area was undertaken in the late 1950’s and was primarily designed to assess the general area for base metal massive sulphide mineralization.
 Ground geophysical surveys (electromagnetics and magnetics) were the primary tool coupled with boots on the ground prospecting.
 Many holes were drilled to assess base metal environments.
 During the drilling of geophysical targets, several spodumene pegmatites were intersected1.

-The following steps on this property for exploration leading to discovery will supplement the drone surveys and will include:
+Exploration on this property leading to discovery will supplement the drone surveys and will include:

 - Surficial geochemical surveys including Mobile Metal Ions.
-MMI Technology is the same soil geochemical technology utilized by Foremost on the Zoro property to delineate new drill targets and discovered high-grade spodumene-bearing Dyke 8
+MMI Technology is the same soil geochemical technology utilized by Foremost on the Zoro lithium property to delineate new drill targets which led to the discovery of high-grade spodumene-bearing Dyke 8

 1: Cancelled Assessment File 90611, Manitoba Mining Recorder, Manitoba Natural Resources and Northern Development